mmpotulo28/mmpotulo28/README.md

 # Welcome!
 I'm Manelisi Mpotulo 👋

 ## 🎯 About Me
 I am a Full Stack Web Developer with a passion for Web and Software development.
-With a heavy emphasis on Devs-Ops and Front-End technologies, I have created an incredible project (web application) that employs the most basic programming languages to complete an intriguing yet challenging task.
-Additionally, I have contributed to a few repos and worked on projects with successful teams.
+With a heavy emphasis on Java and Front-End technologies.
+I have created an incredible project (web application) that employs the most basic programming languages to complete an intriguing yet challenging task (more info below).
+Additionally, I have contributed to a few repos and worked on projects with successful teams, my Activity records speaks for its self.

 ## 💼 Professional Skills
 - **Web Design:** Figma
 - **Front-End Web Development**: HTML, CSS, JAVASCRIPT, REACT.JS, BOOTSTRAP.
-- **Back-End Web Development**: NODE.JS, SQL, PhpMyAdmin, ProgressSQL.
+- **Back-End Web Development**: NODE.JS, SQL, PhpMyAdmin, ProgressSQL, Express, RESTful API.
 - **Software Development**: C and JAVA.

 ## 📬 Get in Touch